-The College of Law has membership in the League of Ohio Law Schools and is fully approved by the American Bar Association.
-The College of Business Administration is a member of the American Association of Collegiate Schools of Business.
+The College of Law has membership in the League of Ohio Law Schools and is fully approved by the American Bar Association, and is registered with the State Education Department, The University of the State of New York.

 The University is also a member of the Association of University Evening Colleges.
 In addition to this, it is an accredited member of the North Central Conference on Summer Schools.

 Women graduates of the University with approved baccalaureate degrees (requiring at least two years or a minimum of 60 credits of non-professional, non-technical work credited toward a B.A. degree) are eligible to membership in the American Association of University Women.